YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/ivr/query-one-or-more-ivrs.md

 # Query One or More IVRs

-Through this interface, developers could fetch detailed information like IVR number, IVR name, keypress events, response timeout, etc. of one or more IVRs.
+Through this interface, developers could query detailed information like IVR number, IVR name, keypress events, response timeout, etc. of one or more IVRs.

 **Request method:** POST